KA1oo1/SignalHUB/README.md

 ---

 ## Limitations
-- This project **only works on devices without security mechanisms** like rolling codes or encryption.
+- This project **only works on devices without security mechanisms** like rolling codes or TimeStamp.
 - It is designed for **315MHz and 433MHz frequencies** and may not work with other frequencies.
 - The number of characters allowed for naming a signal and the total number of saved signals are limited.
 However, you can modify these limits by updating the code to suit your needs.